SEND

 SENDCo (Special Educational Needs and Disabilities Coordinator): Mrs Danica Kipling – Further conversations between the SENDCo, the Class Teacher and parents can be arranged as appropriate to discuss any developing needs.
 The SENDCo is responsible for coordinating any additional support that your child may need.
 If appropriate an Individual Education Plan (IEP) will be written and shared with parents.
 This will detail any specific targets that your child will be working towards.

-Headteacher: Mrs Louise Buisson – The Headteacher oversees all areas of the school’s provision.
+Headteacher: Mrs Cheryl Williams – The Headteacher oversees all areas of the school’s provision.
 If appropriate, the Headteacher will be involved in meeting with parents to discuss children’s progress and deciding upon how the school can best meet your child’s needs.

 SEND Governor: Mrs Joyce Tucker – Our SEND Governor supports the school in ensuring that the needs of all children are met in line with the SEND Code of Practice (2014).
 The SEND governor and SENDCo will meet each term to discuss any SEND updates.